 You've waited many months or years for the news that your claim for Social Security disability has been approved, and you're understandably eager to begin receiving your monthly disability income.
 Once you're approved for disability benefits, the Social Security Administration (SSA) will send you an award notice by mail.
 The award letter will tell you:

 This article looks at what happens after you're approved for disability benefits, including when you can expect to get your first benefit check.

 Social Security makes payments "in arrears," which means that when you receive a check, it's for the previous month.
 The only time this will probably have an impact on you is when you're waiting for your first check.

-Although your payment dates will be the same each month, when that date is depends on whether you receive Social Security Disability Income (SSDI) or Supplemental Security Income (SSI) disability benefits.
+Although your payment dates will be the same each month, when that date is each month depends on whether you receive Social Security Disability Income (SSDI) or Supplemental Security Income (SSI) disability benefits.

 Keep in mind that for SSDI, there's a mandatory five-month waiting period from the date that Social Security says your disability began (your onset date) to when your monthly payments can start.
 And Social Security doesn't start counting until the first full month after your onset date.